 Jake affectionately termed the property “The crack den,” and not because of all of the deferred maintenance.

-The property did contain multiple value-add opportunities.
+The apartment complex did contain multiple value-add opportunities.
 What’s a value-add?
 A value-add is an improvement that adds value to a property by increasing its cash flow.
 A few examples include: renovation, repairs, debt restructuring, vacancy lease-ups, cost savings and instituting revenue generators.
 These value-add opportunities should all be directed to increasing revenue or decreasing expenses, thereby elevating the Net Operating Income of the property.

 Where were the value-add opportunities in the Courtyard property?